femaleprog/hackathoh-versailles/README.md

-# 🏰 Marie-AI-nette
+# 🏰 Le Scribe Royal

+**Équipe 13 - Marie-AI-nette**

 An intelligent, accessibility-focused AI assistant for planning visits to the Palace of Versailles.
-Named after Marie-Antoinette, this agent combines advanced query planning, dual RAG fusion, and personalized recommendations to provide comprehensive, inclusive travel guidance.
+This royal scribe combines advanced query planning, dual RAG fusion, and personalized recommendations to provide comprehensive, inclusive travel guidance.

 ## 🚀 Quick Start